 - Coordination of care is much easier with quicker access to records.

-- Electronic records provide a more secure way of sharing patient information than the traditional paper records.
+- Electronic records provide a more secure way of sharing patient information than traditional paper records.

 - The ability to easily share previous treatment, test results, diagnoses, and prescribed medications reduce the number of medical errors throughout the health care system.

 - The ability to prescribe medications has been improved as providers can cross-reference current prescription medication patients are using.